 Here are some techniques you can use to help your child build frustration tolerance:

-- Help them learn to recognize and label their emotions: Encourage your child to talk about their emotions and give them a safe space to express their feelings without judgment.
+Help them learn to recognize and label their emotions: You can teach them that frustration is a normal emotion and give examples of situations that might lead to feeling that way.
+Encourage your child to talk about their emotions and give them a safe space to express their feelings without judgment.

-- Encourage a growth mindset: A growth mindset is a powerful tool for developing frustration tolerance.
-Children can learn that setbacks and failures are opportunities for growth and learning, and that challenges can be stepping stones rather than insurmountable obstacles.
+Encourage a growth mindset: Children can learn that setbacks and failures are opportunities for growth and learning, and that challenges can be stepping stones rather than insurmountable obstacles.